EdoardoLaGreca/scrtp/doc/protocol.md

 All the payloads between the two endpoints are encrypted using [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
 Make sure to have a pair of public and private keys.

+This protocol does not provide a key exchange mechanism.
+The user is supposed to manually copy the server's public key into the client PC.

 ## Compression

 [TODO]